-Independence Pass is one of Colorado’s 25 Scenic Byways.
-The “Top of the Rockies,” and is also designated by the U.S. Secretary of Transportation as a National Scenic Byway and one of 10 of America’s Byways designated in Colorado.
+Independence Pass is one of Colorado’s top 25 Scenic By-ways.
+The “Top of the Rockies,” and is also designated by the U.S. Secretary of Transportation as a National Scenic Byway and one of America’s 10 best By-ways in Colorado.

 Independence Pass is the 3rd highest paved road in the Country.
 The ride takes anywhere from an hour to 2 hours.
 Longer if you stop along the way to enjoy scenic views.
 The road is steep, narrow and twisty with only a few guardrails and has several one lane sections on the West side.
 Riders should follow the speed limit and proceed with caution.
 Aspen Colorado - High Paved Pass

 Ferdinand Hayden first surveyed the pass in 1873 in what was at the time Ute Indian Territory.
 Roadway improvements undertaken by B. Clark Wheeler in 1882 established the Pass as a toll road charging 25-cents for saddle horses and 50-cents for two-horse wagons.